neonoct/PROJ-PYAI/MUSIC_GENRE_CLAS/README.txt

 Replace '?' with a numerical placeholder (like NaN) and then convert the column to float.
 Impute missing values with a statistical measure (mean or median).

+Data Distribution and Imputation Strategy:
+The distribution is multimodal, with several key peaks which confirm the presence of groups of songs with similar tempos, often characteristic of specific musical genres or styles.
+This distribution supports a genre-specific imputation strategy for missing values, as different genres might have different typical tempos.
+For general analysis, imputing missing tempo values using the median or mode of the entire dataset might obscure these nuanced differences between musical styles.

+using the genre-specific mode
+This approach allows for more nuanced imputation where missing tempo values are filled in a way that respects the typical tempo characteristics of each genre, which could lead to more accurate and meaningful analysis, especially when the tempo could significantly vary between genres.